Notification of a driver offence

 How to stop receiving notifications

-If you decide you no longer want to get notifications you can opt-out by updating your driver office notifications preference online.
+If you decide you no longer want to get notifications you can opt out by updating your driver offence notifications preference online.

 Resources to help start a road safety conversation